cgfulton/how-to/openshift/4.6/compliance-operator.md

 oc edit -n how-to-moderate complianceremediation/<compliance-rule-name>
 ```

-The [compliance-operator](https://github.com/openshift/compliance-operator) then aggregates all applied remediations and create a `MachineConfig` object per scan.
+The [compliance-operator](https://github.com/openshift/compliance-operator) then aggregates all applied remediations and creates a `MachineConfig` object per scan.
 This `MachineConfig` object is rendered to a `MachinePool` and the `MachineConfigDeamon` running on nodes in that pool pushes the configuration to the nodes and reboots the nodes.

 You can watch the node status with using the following command:
 ```bash